Masala puri chaat step-by-step recipe with photos.

 This versatile masala base can be used to make other Karnataka-style chaats too.
 Here are some ways you can use the masala base apart from masala puri chaat.

 Pani puri: Karnataka-style pani puri has this masala base filled into the puri instead of potatoes.
 Make a hole in the puri, pour some masala base and top with onions.
-Fill them with either sweet of spicy pani just before serving.
+Fill them with either sweet or spicy pani just before serving.

 Bhel puri: Karnataka-style bhel puri is called churumuri and is pretty different from the North Indian bhel puri.
 It is rather wet as it has a good amount of wet ingredients.
 Some chaat carts use a small amount of this masala base to make bhel puri.
 It tastes very different from regular bhel puri and absolutely delicious.

-- Use only dried blue peas to make the masala.
-Fresh/frozen green peas will not work for this dish
+Use only dried blue peas to make the masala.
+Fresh/frozen green peas will not work for this dish.

-- The initial masala base may taste overpowering; however, it will be well balanced once you assemble the entire dish
+The initial masala base may taste overpowering; however, it will be well balanced once you assemble the entire dish.

-- I use store-bought puri/papdi to serve masala puri chaat
+I use store-bought puri/papdi to serve masala puri chaat.

 1. Boil peas, carrot, and potato in water